sobanieca/JsValidationHelper/README.md

 Following methods are available:

-* Validation.IsNullOrWhitespace(arg) - is argument null or undefined or contains only white characters
+* Validation.IsNullOrWhiteSpace(arg) - is argument null or undefined or contains only white characters
 * Validation.IsNull(arg) - is argument null or undefined
 * Validation.IsMinLength(arg, minLength) - is argument of length greater than minimal value
 * Validation.IsMaxLength(arg, maxLength) - is argument of length smaller than maximal value